Australopithecus: Classification

 With the apparent emergence of the genera Homo, Kenyanthropus, and Paranthropus in the genus Australopithecus, taxonomy runs into some difficulty, as the name of species incorporates their genus.
 According to cladistics, groups should not be left paraphyletic, where it is kept not consisting of a common ancestor and all of its descendants.
 Resolving this problem would cause major ramifications in the nomenclature of all descendent species.
 Possibilities suggested have been to rename Homo sapiens to Australopithecus sapiens (or even Pan sapiens), or to move some Australopithecus species into new genera.
+A study reported in 2025 reported preliminary success in extracting ancient proteins from an Australopithic tooth, suggesting that paleoproteomics has the potential to provide information about the genetic affinities of the species.

-In 2002 and again in 2007, Cele-Conde et al. suggested that A. africanus be moved to Paranthropus.
+In 2002 and again in 2007, Camilo José Cela Conde et al. suggested that A. africanus be moved to Paranthropus.
 On the basis of craniodental evidence, Strait and Grine (2004) suggest that A. anamensis and A. garhi should be assigned to new genera.
 It is debated whether or not A. bahrelghazali should be considered simply a western variant of A. afarensis instead of a separate species.

 Evolution

 A. anamensis may have descended from or was closely related to Ardipithecus ramidus.
 A. anamensis shows some similarities to both Ar. ramidus and Sahelanthropus.

-Australopiths shared several traits with modern apes and humans, and were widespread throughout Eastern and Northern Africa by 3.5 million years ago (MYA).
-The earliest evidence of fundamentally bipedal hominins is a 3.6 MYA fossil trackway in Laetoli, Tanzania, which bears a remarkable similarity to those of modern humans.
+Australopiths shared several traits with modern apes and humans, and were widespread throughout Eastern and Northern Africa by 3.5 million years ago (mya).
+The earliest evidence of fundamentally bipedal hominins is a (3.6 mya) fossil trackway in Laetoli, Tanzania, which bears a remarkable similarity to those of modern humans.
 The footprints have generally been classified as australopith, as they are the only form of prehuman hominins known to have existed in that region at that time.

 According to the Chimpanzee Genome Project, the human–chimpanzee last common ancestor existed about five to six million years ago, assuming a constant rate of mutation.
 However, hominin species dated to earlier than the date could call this into question.
 Sahelanthropus tchadensis, commonly called "Toumai", is about seven million years old and Orrorin tugenensis lived at least six million years ago.
 Since little is known of them, they remain controversial among scientists since the molecular clock in humans has determined that humans and chimpanzees had a genetic split at least a million years later.
 One theory suggests that the human and chimpanzee lineages diverged somewhat at first, then some populations interbred around one million years after diverging.